Monolithic Algebraic Multigrid Preconditioners for the Stokes Equations: Conclusion

 \section{Conclusion}

-In this article, we present a novel algorithm designed to construct monolithic Algebraic Multigrid (AMG) preconditioners for the Stokes problem, utilizing a defect-correction approach predicated on the lower-order \isoptwopone{} discretization.
-We have shown the efficacy of this method for both \ptwopone{} and \ptwoponedisc{} discretizations.
-Moreover, the same methodology can be directly applied to the \ptwopone{} discretization, generating a robust solver with a slightly higher cost per iteration compared to the low-order preconditioner.
+We present a novel algorithm for constructing monolithic algebraic multigrid (AMG) preconditioners for the Stokes problem using a defect-correction approach based on the lower-order \isoptwopone{} discretization.
+By splitting the Stokes operator into block-matrix format, we simplify the assembly of algebraic interpolation operators for each variable type, thus boosting efficiency.
+Our approach employs the pressure stiffness matrix or an algebraic equivalent, enhancing solver robustness.
+This methodology can precondition both the \ptwopone{} and \ptwoponedisc{} discretizations.
+When applied directly to the \ptwopone{} discretization, this framework also results in a robust solver, albeit at a slightly higher iteration cost than low-order preconditioners.
 Both methods consistently demonstrate a relatively steady iteration count across various Stokes problems on structured and unstructured meshes in 2D and 3D.
-Impressively, the monolithic AMG preconditioners often match or even surpass the performance of inexact Uzawa preconditioners across a range of problems.
-The robustness of the monolithic AMG approach is particularly pronounced for the elongated-domain problem, which presents significant challenges in convergence for an inexact Uzawa-based solver.

-There are several key ingredients to achieving the speedups realized in this work.
-We introduce an innovative approach for solution of the Vanka patch systems based on block factorization, offering reductions in storage and computation cost of up to 2x in 2D and 3x in 3D.
-We make use of an automatic relaxation parameter-picking method, Krylov-wrapping, which enhances the applicability of these multigrid methods to a broader range of problems without difficult parameter tuning.
-In scenarios where the relaxation and damping parameters still need to be calculated, such as in the case of the Scott-Vogelius discretization, we demonstrate that the optimal parameter choices remain relatively stable even when subjected to minor perturbations and can be efficiently computed using a coarse-parameter scan.
+Notably, the monolithic AMG preconditioners often match or even surpass the performance of inexact block triangular preconditioners across a range of problems.
+The robustness of the monolithic AMG approach is particularly pronounced for the elongated-domain problem, which is problematic for the inexact block triangular preconditioner.
+An important advance in this work is the novel block factorization-based solution for Vanka patch systems, significantly reducing storage and computational expenses up to $2\times$ in 2D and $3\times$ in 3D.
+We also introduce a Chebyshev-based adaptation of the LSC-DGS~\cite{wang2013multigrid} relaxation aimed at enhancing parallelism.
+This relaxation approach proves to be highly effective and efficient in well-meshed domains but less resilient in complex ones, unlike Vanka relaxation.
+Our AMG preconditioners with Vanka relaxation use FGMRES to automatically damp relaxation for broader applicability without intricate tuning.
+DLSC relaxation-based AMG preconditioners, while not needing damping parameters do require appropriate solver and sweep count choices for each relaxation stage, which is subject to problem-dependent tuning.
+For the Scott-Vogelius discretization, our findings show that optimal parameters associated with the defect-correction framework remain stable under minor perturbations and can be efficiently determined through a coarse-parameter scan.